 On 3 June 2020, the House of Representatives approved House Bill No. 6875, or the proposed Anti-Terrorism Act of 2020 on third and final reading.
 President Rodrigo Duterte earlier certified as urgent the enactment of this bill in a 1 June 2020 letter to the Speaker of the House of Representative.

 The presidential certification came after the House Committees on Public Order and Safety and on National Defense and Security adopted the Senate’s anti-terrorism bill (Senate Bill No. 1083) in toto.
 They reasoned that the wholesale adoption of the Senate bill would forego the need to conduct bicameral conference committee hearings and expedite the passage of a new anti-terrorism law.

-On 3 July 2020, the Anti-Terrorism Act of 2020 was signed into law.
+On July 3, 2020, the Anti-Terrorism Act of 2020 was signed into law.
 Republic Act No. 11479 was published on the online version of the Official Gazette on the same date.
-Several groups have questioned the constitutionality of the law before the Supreme Court, with a group of lawyers and concerned individuals filing the first petition against RA 11479 on 3 July 2020.
-Other groups and individuals are also planning to file petitions.
+As of January 2021, 37 petitions questioning the constitutionality of the RA 11479 have been filed before the Philippine Supreme Court.

 The fast-track approval of the Anti-Terrorism Act of 2020 was met with widespread protest.
 Many fear that the law’s vague and overbroad provisions will be used to stifle dissent and criticism.